When your users load your Hotjar Tracking Code through their browser, Hotjar initiates requests to files that are needed to track usage.

 - A Form analysis report is targeting this page.

-This connection stays open while the visitor navigates and interacts with the website.
+This connection stays open while the user navigates and interacts with the website.
 WebSockets appear as PENDING status: 101 ‘switch protocol’ in the Chrome Dev Tools console.
 The pending status is what keeps the connection alive while data is being sent.

 All XHR requests appear to occur twice